kamadorueda/nixel/README.md

-NixEl is a Rust library that turns [Nix](https://nixos.org) code into a correct, typed data-structured.
+NixEl is a Rust library that turns [Nix](https://nixos.org) code into a correct, typed, memory-safe data-structure.

 It's based on the original [lexer](https://github.com/NixOS/nix/blob/a4a1de69dcc3c6e0c40a093d67b5f20568a5f31e/src/libexpr/lexer.l)